triton-inference-server/dali_backend/docs/examples/multi_input/README.md

 # Multi input model for DALI Backend

-This is a multi input model, for DALI preprocessing.
+This is a multi input model for DALI preprocessing.
 It passes multiple inputs through DALI and returns them unchanged.
 The inputs are both CPU and GPU, see the `device` parameter in `dali.fn.external_source` operator.